 What Else To Consider When Choosing a Mortgage Interest Rate

-Interest rates aren’t the only factor you should weigh when you’re considering a mortgage offer.
+Interest rates aren’t the only factor you should consider when choosing a mortgage offer.

-“It is understandably tempting to go with the lender with the lowest mortgage rate, but borrowers should ask questions about all elements of the contract,” says Mayra Rodriguez Valladares, managing principal at financial consulting firm MRV Associates in New York City.
+“It is understandably tempting to go with the lender with the lowest mortgage rate, but borrowers should ask questions about all elements of the contract,” Valladares says.
 “They should look carefully to understand what is the structure of the loan.”

-Even if a lender is offering a low interest rate, remember that you still have to pay additional fees to get the loan — including title insurance, loan origination fees, and more.
-Fees will vary between lenders, so it’s worth comparing them.
+When a lender is offering a low interest rate, remember that you’ll pay additional fees to get the loan — including origination fees, PMI if applicable, and more.
+Fees will vary between lenders, so it’s worth comparing options.

 “Borrowers should also ask for a list of all fees and what they are about,” Valladares says.

-Since your loan term will last up to 30 years, you can think of your ties to your mortgage lender as a long-term business relationship.
+Since your loan term will last up to 30 years, you can think of your mortgage lender as a long-term business relationship.
 As such, you should pay attention to how trustworthy and reliable the lender is known to be.

 “The most crucial factor in choosing a lender during a home purchase or refinance transaction is communication and trust,” Polinori says.
 “It’s extremely important to not only find a company that has an excellent reputation but to also find a loan officer with experience and knowledge in their field.”